Air Strike (2018 film): Production

 Mel Gibson served as the art director of the $65 million budgeted film.
 Principal photography on the film began in May 2015 in Shanghai, China.
 Filming was completed in November 2015.
+The film suffered a troubled production, with multiple delays, highly inflated cost that result in the movie to go over budget, and a tax evasion scandal that involved one of the main cast members, that lead to many of the filmed material to be cut from the final release, the planned 3D theatrical version being scrapped from the get go, and the major release in Chinese market to be canceled altogether.

 Release

 The film was filmed as a memorial for the 70th anniversary of the Allied victory in WWII.
 Originally scheduled to be released on 17 August 2018, it was later rescheduled to be released on 26 October 2018 in order to have a same-day global release.

 In October 2018, it was announced that screening plans of the film had been cancelled in China.
 Earlier, it was leaked by TV anchor Cui Yongyuan that Fan Bingbing, one of the film's guest actors, was involved in a tax evasion scandal when starring in this film.
-However the home video release in the United States went on as scheduled.
+However, the home video release in the United States went on as scheduled.

-The all-English dubbed version has been released to US streaming services and on Blu-ray.
+Alternate versions

+The original cut of the film is 127 minutes long and features a mixture of dialogue in Mandarin and English.
+However for US release, the film was cut down to 96 minutes, fully dubbed into English and removed the media partners.
+Different territories have chosen to distribute one or the other cut: